-In this blog post, we will walk you through how to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Google Data Studio for visualization, monitoring and reporting.
+In this guide, we will walk you through how to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Google Data Studio for visualization, monitoring and reporting.

-If it’s your first time using CloudQuery we suggest you first run it locally to get familiar with the tool, take a look at our Getting Started with GCP Guide.
+If it’s your first time using CloudQuery we suggest you first run it locally to get familiar with the tool, take a look at our quickstart guide and GCP source plugin.

 If you are already familiar with CloudQuery, take a look at how to deploy it to GCP on Cloud SQL and GKE at https://github.com/cloudquery/terraform-gcp-cloudquery.